• Skip to content

 Sports Calendars for 2025

-Information about all upcoming sports in the College, Diocese and Catholic Schools NSW can be found on the below sports calendars.
+Information about all upcoming sports in the College, Dio and Catholic Schools NSW sport calendar.
 Please note some of these dates may change from time to time.
+Click on each one for the link.

 St Mary’s Catholic College